kerrykim/TrafficControl/replit.md

-# Construction Work Data Search Application
+# Incheon International Airport Expressway Traffic Control Application

 ## Overview

-This is a Korean construction work data search application that allows users to search and view construction project information by date.
-The application displays construction work details including project names, locations, workers, contractors, and contact information.
-It features a clean, modern web interface with Korean language support and construction-themed styling.
+This is a Korean traffic control data search application for Incheon International Airport Expressway that allows users to search and view traffic control information by date and/or employee name.
+The application displays traffic control details including project names, locations, workers, contractors, and contact information.
+It features a clean, modern web interface with Korean language support and road-themed styling.

 ## User Preferences